-Think green this Valentine’s Day
+Think Eco Friendly Valentine’s Day This Year

 Valentine’s Day is an occasion celebrated on February 14 and while it has a very long history dating back hundreds of years, the scale of the occasion we have today is largely thanks (or no thanks) to marketers.

 Some fast consumption related facts about Valentines day :

 – Around a billion valentines are sent each year globally, making the day the second largest card-sending holiday of the year behind Christmas

 – 25 percent of all seasonal cards annually are valentines

 – Over 36 million heart-shaped boxes of chocolate are sold each year.